byrnehollander/diy-hasura-heroku-url-sync/README.md

 ### 1. Create a Webhook Server

-[Webhooks](https://zapier.com/blog/what-are-webhooks/) are a way for apps to send automated messages to other apps.
+[Webhooks](https://zapier.com/blog/what-are-webhooks/) allow apps to send automated messages to other apps.
 In this case, **we want Heroku to tell us when our database credentials change** so we can update them in our GraphQL Engine.

 Adnan Hajdarević's open-source [webhook](https://github.com/adnanh/webhook#what-is-webhook-) tool makes it easy to spin-up a server that will receive event notifications via webhook.
 Your Droplet is probably running Ubuntu 18+, so after [SSH'ing into your Droplet](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/), you can install `webhook` with the following command: